jgscott/STA380/README.md

 ### (1) Foundations of probability

 Basic probability, and some fun examples.
 Random variables, probability distributions, expected value.
 Joint, marginal, and conditional probability.
 Independence.
+Law of total probability.
 Bayes' rule.

-Reading:
+Readings:
 - [excerpts](notes/probability_book_excerpt.pdf) from an in-progress book on probability.
+Some optional stuff:
 - [Bayes and the search for Air France 447](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.370.2913&rep=rep1&type=pdf).
+- [YouTube video](https://www.youtube.com/watch?v=U9-G-noZrwc) on Bayes and the USS Scorpion.
+- [Pretty-but-wrong visualization](http://www.nytimes.com/interactive/2014/09/14/sunday-review/unplanned-pregnancies.html) by the New York Times on the long-term failure rates of various contraceptive methods, together with [James Trussell's explanation](http://io9.gizmodo.com/what-are-the-real-odds-that-your-birth-control-will-fai-1634707739) of why the 10-year numbers are wrong.
+His quote is about halfway down the page.
+A great example where assuming independence can lead to trouble!

 ### (2) Exploratory analysis